Discovering Mythology (Challenge Kit)

 • Aphrodite is the goddess of love, beauty, and desire.

-• Hades is the god of the underworld, dead, and riches under the earth.
+• Hades is the god of the underworld, the dead, and riches under the earth.
+He is also the King of the underworld.

 • Ares is the god of war, violence, and bloodshed.